prividentity/PrivateIdentity-Oldd/Single-Component-JavaScript-App.md

 > Next, show how to make the client app perform to exact specifications using URL parameters

+> Show how to enroll a second or third biometric modality for an existing user

 # Overview - Single Component JavaScript app
 ![](https://github.com/openinfer/PrivateIdentity/blob/master/images/Single%20Compoent%20App%202.png)